alibstill/housing/infrastructure/notes/00_essential_manual_setup.md

 --display-name="DEV Terraform Service Account"
 ```

+Navigate to your GCP console > project > IAM & Admin > Service Accounts and you should see a new service account with email `sa-dezc-housing-tf-dev@dezc-housing.iam.gserviceaccount.co

 4. Add roles and permissions for the service account

 This command adds IAM policy bindings at the project level.
 Here we are using it to grant a role to the new service account we have just created.
 Note that we are giving broad access here, which is not ideal or best practice.